xiaomingfu2013/RNAInferenceTool.jl/README.md

 SRange_tele = [(0.0,50.0),(0.0,50.0),(0.0,100.0),(0.0,0.0),(1/τ,1/τ)]
 ```

-The `OptimStruct` consists of four elements:
+Next, we set the data structure for optimization `OptimStruct`, which consists of the following elements:

 1. data: default type is histogram data; the other supported type is to use distribution directly.
 2. stage: `G1` or `G2`; where `G2` type data is inferred by setting G2 = G1*G1 (convolution).
-3. dist: the distance function: Likelihood, Likelihood_fusion, Likelihood_rejection and other distance functions in Distances.jl are supported.
+3. dist: the distance function: Likelihood, Likelihood_fusion, Likelihood_rejection and other distance functions in Distances.jl package are supported.
 4. model: telegraph model, delay telegraph model, and Poisson model are supported.

+Keywords arguments:
-5. infer_counts: `true` if the inferred histogram data represents the number of count of the product (mature or bound Pol II), `false` if the histogram data represents the normalised signal insensity.
+1. infer_counts: Bool variable, `true` if the inferred histogram data is the number of count of the product (mature or bound Pol II), `false` if the histogram data is the normalized signal intensity.
-6. L1, L2: if infer_counts is set `false` then L1 and L2 must be provided which represents the indices of the trapezoid signal function.
+2. L1, L2: if infer_counts is set `false` then L1 and L2 must be provided which represents the indices of the trapezoid signal function.

 ```julia
 infer_struct = OptimStruct(histo_synthetic, G1(), Likelihood(), Delay(); infer_counts = false, L1 = 862, L2 =2200)